Thames Path Short Break: Oxford to Pangbourne5 Days & 4 Nights

 - Enjoy traditional fish and chips and a local brew in the village pub

-You will experience a variety of accommodations on this tour from small B&B's and guesthouses, to inn's, hotels and pubs with rooms.
+You will experience a variety of accommodations on this tour from small B&B's and guesthouses, to inns, hotels and comfortable pubs with rooms.
 Some will be quite simple depending on where they are located and what is available.
 However, they all offer warm welcomes and traditional hospitality.
+In the heart of London, we will be using chain-style hotels.
+If you request a booking when there is an event on in London, or it is particularly busy, you may be asked to pay a supplement.

 If you wish to add additional nights along the trail or at the beginning and end of your itinerary please contact us.
 You may choose to add some rest days, or extra days where there is plenty of opportunity for sightseeing.